-This nonprofit funding source won’t necessarily work for every nonprofit, but it is worth looking at.
+This nonprofit funding source won’t necessarily work for every type of nonprofit, but it’s worth looking at.

-Consider the mission of your nonprofit, and then decide whether you want to utilize the membership fees revenue stream.
+Consider the mission and the main activities of your nonprofit, and then decide whether you want to utilize the membership fees revenue stream.

-This funding source is particularly effective if your nonprofit can offer exclusive programs and or perks and benefits to its members.
+This nonprofit funding source is particularly effective if your nonprofit can offer exclusive programs or benefits to its members.

 5. Selling Goods and Services